 Agents and brokers in Texas are real estate licensees and are all overseen by the Texas Real Estate Commission.
 It is their duty and responsibility to know and understand the rules that govern their license and the way each of us may work with clients.
 So, it’s important to remember, that it’s not only what you say, but how you say it.

-It is also important to note that agents and brokers in an intermediary situation are supposed to treat all parties to the transaction honestly, they are not allowed to disclose to a buyer that a seller will accept a price less than the asking price unless otherwise instructed in writing by the sellers or tell a seller that the buyer will pay a price greater than the price submitted in a written offer to the seller unless otherwise instructed in writing.
+When it comes to intermediary in Texas real estate, it is also important to note that agents and brokers in an intermediary situation are supposed to treat all parties to the transaction honestly, they are not allowed to disclose to a buyer that a seller will accept a price less than the asking price unless otherwise instructed in writing by the sellers or tell a seller that the buyer will pay a price greater than the price submitted in a written offer to the seller unless otherwise instructed in writing.
 Additionally, the agent or broker may not disclose any confidential information or any information either party specifically instructs them not to tell unless otherwise instructed in writing.

 Disclaimer: I am not an attorney and my opinions should not be considered legal advice.
 Any discussion regarding this topic in the comments does not create a client-agent relationship.
 If you are needing legal advice, please contact a competent real estate attorney.